A new construction of lens spaces: Introduction

-Conversely, for a given $n$-dimensional simple polytope $P$ and a function $\lambda\colon \mathcal F(P)\to \mathbb Z^n$ satisfying the above nonsingularity condition, a quasitoric manifold $M(P,\lambda)$ with $P$ as its orbit space and $\lambda$ as its characteristic function can be constructed.
-Indeed, the quotient space
+Conversely, for a given $n$-dimensional simple polytope $P$ and a function $\lambda\colon \mathcal F(P)\to \mathbb Z^n$ satisfying the above nonsingularity condition, a quasitoric manifold $M(P,\lambda)$ with $P$ as its orbit space and $\lambda$ as its characteristic function can be constructed, see 1.5 in \cite{DJ}.
+Indeed, the associated quasitoric manifold is the quotient space

 where $\sim$ is the equivalence relation defined by